FransBouma/DocNet/MarkdownSource/index.md

 #DocNet

 DocNet is a static site generator, mainly meant for user documentation, using markdown files to build the content.
 This site is generated with DocNet and is meant both as a showcase what you can do with the application and also contains the documentation for DocNet.

-To see the source of this site, look at the [gh-pages branch in the DocNet repository at @fa-github GitHub](https://github.com/FransBouma/DocNet/tree/gh-pages).
+To see the markdown source of this site, look at the [MarkdownSource folder](https://github.com/FransBouma/DocNet/tree/gh-pages/MarkdownSource) in the [gh-pages branch in the DocNet repository at @fa-github GitHub](https://github.com/FransBouma/DocNet/tree/gh-pages)

 ## Get DocNet